a327ex/emoji-merge/README.md

 anchor:class_add(plant)
 ```

 This means that `plant` is going to be used as a mixin instead of a normal object.
-It will be used as a mixin for `arena_plant` and `board_plant` classes, which are the plants that are inside the walls and on top of each board, respectively.
+It will be used as a mixin for the `arena_plant` and `board_plant` classes, which are the plants that are inside the walls and on top of each board, respectively.
 This is the only instance of code reuse using the mixin system in this game, but this is how I'd do it for more complex games if required.

 I mentioned this before, but in general I try to avoid generalization like this while working on the game and prefer to do the generalization work in between projects, but in this case it just makes perfect sense to reuse all the plant code to create different objects that need slightly different behavior (`board_plant` needs forces applied to it based on the board's movement).

 ```lua
 arena_plant = class:class_new(anchor)